mikecapsio/texturefast-docs/docs/vs/meshy-ai.md

 - Requires GLB, GLTF, OBJ, or FBX input with usable UVs
 - Generates Base Color from a prompt or supported reference input
 - Provides interactive model preview
-- Extracts a full available PBR set: Albedo, Normal, Height, Roughness, and AO from the approved Base Color
+- Extracts a full PBR set: Albedo, Normal, Height, Roughness, Metallic, and AO from the approved Base Color
 - Base Color supports up to 4K on supported quality tiers
-- Current PBR extraction uses 1K or 2K output
 - Includes a free Blender add-on

 ### Meshy.ai